danny-sg/internals-viewer/README.md

+# Internals Viewer 2024

+## Installation

+### Microsoft Store

+The easiest way to install and recieve automatic updates is to use the Microsoft Store.

+Click this link or search for Internals Viewer in the Microsoft Store:

 <a href="https://apps.microsoft.com/detail/Internals%20Viewer/9MSW42CQMK2V?launch=true
 	&mode=mini">
 	<img src="https://get.microsoft.com/images/en-gb%20dark.svg" width="200"/>
 </a>

-# Internals Viewer 2024

->This is based on the codebase for Internals Viewer from 2007.
-The code has been upgraded to .NET Core 8 and I've started modernizing things.
-I'll hopefully be able to refactor and add testing to bring the 16 year old code back to life and up to scratch.
+### Manual Installation

+The releases on GitHub are built from its source code.

+The application is packaged as an .msix file.
+Windows will only install a package that has been signed.
+The version from the Microsoft Store is signed with a Microsoft certificate as it has been through a verification process.

+The version on Github uses a self-signing certificate that needs to be installed first before the application is installed.

+The script `Install.ps1` installs the certificate and then installs the .msix package.

+Steps:
+1. Download the latest release artifacts from [Releases](https://github.com/danny-sg/internals-viewer/releases)
+2. Extract the files to a folder and navigate to \internals-viewer-msix-platform\artifacts\msix-package-platform\InternalsViewer.UI.App_version\
+3. Run `powershell -ExecutionPolicy Bypass -File Install.ps1`
+4. You will be prompted to install the certificate.
+Accept prompts to continue.

 ## Introduction